 - Roll the dough.
 Roll out the dough on a well floured counter top (sometimes I use powdered sugar instead!), and cut out the shapes.
 Refrigerate for 10 minutes.

 - Frost and enjoy!

 Measuring flour is the key to making a lot of great cookie recipes like this one turn out perfectly.
-Make sure that you scoop your flour from the container you keep it in into a dry measuring cup, using a spoon.
-Then level it off.
+Following these steps will ensure that you have the correct amount of flour in the recipe.

 Sifting Dry Ingredients